OpenBioML/chemnlp/CONTRIBUTING.md

 - Take a dataset from our [awesome list](https://github.com/kjappelbaum/awesome-chemistry-datasets) (if it is not there, please add it there first, so we keep track)
 - Make an issue in this repository that you want to add this dataset (we will label this issue and assign it to you)
 - Make a PR that adds in a new folder in `data`
-  - `meta.yaml` describing the dataset
+  - `meta.yaml` describing the dataset in the form that `transform.py` produces.
+We will use this later to construct the prompts.
-  - `transform.py` Python code that transforms the original dataset (linked in `meta.yaml`) into a form that can be consumed by the loader
+  - `transform.py` Python code that transforms the original dataset (linked in `meta.yaml`) into a form that can be consumed by the loader.
+    For tabular datasets that will mostly involve: Removing/merging duplicated entries, renaming columns, dropping unused columns.
+    Try to keep the output your `transform.py` uses as lean as possible (i.e. no columns that will not be used).
+    In some cases, you might envision that extra columns might be useful.
+If this is the case, please add them (e.g., indicating some grouping, etc.)
-  - If you need additional dependencies,
+  - If you need additional dependencies, add them to `dev-requirements.txt` (those are needed for linting/testing/validation) or `requirements.txt` (those are the ones for running `transform.py`)